superduper-io/superduper/docs/hr/content/use_cases/sql_examples/snowflake-example.md

-# Snowflake vector-search

-## How to implement vector-search using `superduperdb` on Snowflake
+# Building a Vector-Search on SnowFlakes

 In this use-case we describe how to implement vector-search using `superduperdb` on Snowflake.